Think you can’t be hacked, Virginia? Famous hacker turned consultant Kevin Mitnick says think again

 Source: The Virginian-Pilot

-Topics: Social Engineering, separate designated device, Virginia Cyber Convention, penetration testing, secure keycard information, World's Most Famous Hacker, cyberespionage, firewalls, Gidwani, keynote speaker, pass code, Scott Schober, security awareness training, security consultant, malware, simulated phishing, Spam, ThreatConnect, Virginia Beach, virtual private network service, WiFi netwok, wire fraud, cybercrime, cybersecurity speaking circuit, cybersecurity vulnerabilities, Google Drive, Kevin Mitnick
+Topics: Social Engineering, separate designated device, Speaking Engagements, Virginia Cyber Convention, penetration testing, secure keycard information, cyber security, cyberespionage, firewalls, Gidwani, pass code, Scott Schober, security awareness training, security consultant, malware, simulated phishing, Spam, ThreatConnect, Virginia Beach, virtual private network service, WiFi netwok, wire fraud, cybercrime, Google Drive, Kevin Mitnick

 Latest Posts